Nathan Healy

 08

-We’ve mapped every solar installation across America to bring you this interactive view of Corvallis neighborhoods embracing clean energy.
-Click any hexagon to discover how many of your neighbors have already made the switch to solar power!
+We’ve mapped every solar installation across America to help you explore the clean energy movement in your community.
+Click any hexagon below to see how many Corvallis neighbors have already made the switch to solar power.

 09